 2. Candidates who have comparable experience who are unsure whether or not their skills will translate over because of the title.
 If someone has significant Account Management experience, they are likely to disqualify themselves from these CS roles because they don’t know the parallels.

 It’s critically important that companies hiring for Customer Success evaluate their job postings from an outside perspective, and be open to hiring people who may not have held the exact same position previously, but who clearly demonstrate the skills and experience needed to perform the duties of the role being hired for.

 3. Hiring will increasingly focus on skills and characteristics, not just experience

-Something Tyler firmly believes, which is an increasingly widely-held belief, is that hiring will continue to move away from the idea that a candidate should only be hired for a certain role if they’ve had that exact same role before at a comparable company.
+Something Tyrone firmly believes, which is an increasingly widely-held belief, is that hiring will continue to move away from the idea that a candidate should only be hired for a certain role if they’ve had that exact same role before at a comparable company.
 Most companies have already done away with University degree requirements that excluded talented candidates and did not serve as an effective indicator of talent, and as we continue down that route, companies will get better at hiring people based on their skills, not just their experience.

-Tyler has already done this quite effectively at Lightstep, as made clear by their job postings and the process he has built, which centers around 3 core pillars:
+Tyrone has already done this quite effectively at Lightstep, as made clear by their job postings and the process he has built, which centers around 3 core pillars:

 1. Customer relationship management

 2. Renewals & upsells